fredericferry/global_climatology/README.md

 # global_climatology

-Global DFF/JJA climatologies from NCEP reanalyses on an animated spinning globe
+Animate global DJF/JJA climatologies of the atmosphere on a spinning globe

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.